-Charitable contributions of conservation easements provide tax deductions to the contributors.
-They are a proven, effective way to provide for the public good by transferring properties into the public realm perpetually.
+Charitable contributions of conservation easement provides tax deductions to the contributors.
+They are a proven, effective way to provide for the public good by transferring properties into the public realm in perpetuity.

 On December 30th Richard Rubin published an article in the Wall Street Journal about conservation easements primarily from the perspective of conservation easement abuse.
 He recognized that viable conservation easements do exist.
 However, the purpose of his article was to outline abuse, as well he should.

 The two primary areas of concern regarding conservation easement abuse include:

 - viability of the easement and